Advert status sync

 The importance of webhooks becomes more obvious when you know that an advert status change can be originated outside of your own application, by someone other than its "owner".
 There are two cases where this can happen:

-1. The advert is deactivated due to ad or package expiry
+1. The advert is deactivated due to ad expiry

-When the ad or the user's package reaches its end date, the system automatically deactivates it.
+When the ad reaches its end date, the system automatically deactivates it.
 This automated process triggers a notification to your application's callback URL informing it of the advert status change.

 2. The advert is removed by someone from our internal quality or support teams